Programme Handbooks and Information for Students

 • A clear description of the assessment task which may include a rationale for how the assessment fits into the learning and the indicative date that the assessment will occur

-• Clear instructions and guidelines for execution of the assessment task, including any information for participation requirements in group assessment
+• Clear instructions and guidelines for the assessment task, including participation requirements in group assessment

 • Procedures for submitting the assessment